JPRodrigues-gh/netflix_rotten_tomatoes/README.md

 -----
 Happy coding!

-# Netfilx Rotten Tomatoes dataset analysis
+# Netflix Rotten Tomatoes dataset analysis

 ## Bugs and Fixes

+* get_header_choice had endless while loop because return statement in validate_criteria Try statement was not inside the if statement.
+As a result validation would always be false and therefore get_data_choice would not be called.

 ## Sources and References

 * The dataset I am using I downloaded from https://www.kaggle.com/datasets/ashishgup/netflix-rotten-tomatoes-metacritic-imdb
 * https://www.w3schools.com/
-*
+* Google Sheets for Developers
+* https://www.youtube.com/watch?v=mvbnhfdDrro by Jie Jenn - set me on the path to clear sheet solution